mariamnaqvi/predicting_customer_churn/README.md

     * A description of the retrieved data
     * A list of the collected categories, and the proportional size of each

-### Create a reusable component to prepare the data for processing and statistical analysis
+### 3. Prepare: Create a reusable component to prepare the data for processing and statistical analysis
 * Most of the code was written into the file named “prepare.py”, which performs the following processes:
 	* Look for (and remove) duplicate records from the incoming data set
 	* Replace null or empty values (primarily for the monthly_charges column, which contained empty values)
 	* Convert data to an optimal format.
     		* For example, total_charges was stored as an object - however, this column represents a dollar amount, and converting it to a float will eliminate issues during analysis
 	* Create a number of new features (“columns”) representing the existing data in encoded form
 	* The encoded data format will make analysis more straightforward, and eliminates redundant values, resulting in clear binary values

-*For more details, please view the Kanban board for this project here: <LINK>*
+### 4. Explore: Create a reusable component to explore the data set and derive key conclusions and takeaways
+* This code was saved in the "explore.py" script, which performs the following processes:
+	* aid in univariate analysis, by generating bar plot and histograms of certain variabls
+	* aid in bivariate analysis, by generating barplots, countplots and boxplots of certain variables
+	* aid in multivariate analysis, by generating box plots of combinations of certain varibales
+* Examine churn rate as a function of the tenure of Telco's customers
+* Perform statistical analysis of the plots generated in this phase
+* Form different hypotheses, execute tests and examine resulting plots
+	* Compute the t-statistic and p-value, using these to validate (or invalidate) our hypotheses

+### 5. Model
+* Generate a baseline, against which all models will be evaluated
+* Explore the set of variables and deduce which has the highest level of correlation to churn
+	* use these selections to generate multiple models to help predict churn
+* Execute each model, tune, validate, and compare to the baseline

+### 6. Deliver
+* Output findings to a csv file - in this case, "predictions.csv"

 ## To recreate
 Simply clone the project locally and create an env.py file in the same folder as the cloned code.
 The format should be as follows: